Kate Winslet: Career progression (2004–2007)

-To avoid typecasting in historical dramas, Winslet actively sought roles in contemporary-set films.
-She found it in the science fiction romance Eternal Sunshine of the Spotless Mind (2004) in which she played Clementine, a neurotic and impetuous woman who decides to erase memories of her ex-boyfriend (played by Jim Carrey).
+To avoid typecasting in historical dramas, Winslet actively looked for roles in contemporary-set films.
+She found it in the science fiction romance Eternal Sunshine of the Spotless Mind (2004), in which she played a neurotic and impetuous woman who decides to erase memories of her ex-boyfriend (played by Jim Carrey).
 Unlike her previous assignments, the role allowed her to display the quirky side to her personality.
 Gondry encouraged Winslet and Carrey to improvise on set, and to keep herself agile she practised kickboxing.
 Eternal Sunshine of the Spotless Mind proved to be a modest financial success and several critics have regarded it as one of the best films of the 21st century.
 Peter Travers of Rolling Stone described it as a "uniquely funny, unpredictably tender and unapologetically twisted romance" and found Winslet to be "electrifying and bruisingly vulnerable" in it.
-A journalist for Premiere magazine commended her for abandoning her "corseted English rose persona", and ranked it as the 81st greatest film performance of all-time.
+A journalist for Premiere magazine commended her for abandoning her "corseted English rose persona", and ranked it as the 81st greatest film performance of all time.
 Winslet considers it to be a favourite among her roles, and she received Best Actress nominations at the Oscar and BAFTA award ceremonies.
 She has said the film marked a turning point in her career and prompted directors to offer her a wide variety of parts.

-Winslet was paid £6 million to star in her next release of the year, the drama Finding Neverland.
-It is about the relationship between J. M. Barrie (played by Johnny Depp) and the Llewelyn Davies boys, which inspired Barrie to write Peter Pan; she played the boys' mother, Sylvia.
-Despite her reluctance to star in another period piece, Winslet agreed to the project after empathising with her character's love for the children.
+Her next release of the year was the drama Finding Neverland, about the relationship between J. M. Barrie (played by Johnny Depp) and the Llewelyn Davies boys, which inspired Barrie to write Peter Pan.
+Winslet was paid £6 million to play the boys' mother, Sylvia, and despite her reluctance to star in another period piece, she agreed to the project after empathising with Sylvia's love for her children.
 Ella Taylor of LA Weekly found her to be "radiant and earthy as ever", and CNN's Paul Clinton thought she was "exceptional in a delicate and finely tuned performance".
 She received a second Best Actress nomination at that year's BAFTA Award ceremony.
 With a box office gross of $116 million, Finding Neverland became her most widely seen film since Titanic.